oliver0828-dev/Computer-Science-Competition-Club-Codes-/README.md

-# 🏆 Computer Science Competition Club Codes
+# DIS Computer Science Competition Club Codes

 This repository contains code from the **Computer Science Competition Club**, where we prepare for programming contests like: